abeldebeer/chefling-di-java/README.md

 ### Default (static) Container

-Some applications need to have access to a `Container` instance across multiple processes.
+Some applications need to have access to the same `Container` instance across multiple processes.
 This is especially common in Android, in the case of services.
 For these occasions a convenience singleton method can be used: `Container.getDefault()`.
 This will create and return a static instance of the container.
 Please be aware that if you use `getDefault()` in one place, you need to use it everywhere, otherwise you will get different instances of the container anyway.

 ## F.A.Q.